kcibv/git-tutorial/src/cli.md

 ![git-status](assets/img/cli-commit-1.png)

-Git has correctly detected that, compared to the initial status (empty directory) there are two new files.
+Git has correctly detected that, compared to the initial status (empty directory) there are now two new files.

-Say that this is a version of our project that we want to commit; first of all we need to tell git which changes we want to commit and which not: for example you may want to commit only `Marie.txt` or only `John.txt`.
-You do that by adding the changes you want to commit to a virtual bucket named *staging area*, using the `git add` command.
+Say that this is a version of our project that we want to commit: we will first of all need to tell git which changes we want to commit and which we don't.
+For example, you may want to commit only `Marie.txt` or only `John.txt`.
+You can do that by adding the changes you want to commit to a virtual bucket named *staging area*, using the `git add` command.
 In this case we will add all the changes to the staging area.

 ![git-status](assets/img/cli-commit-2.png)

-If we run the `git status` command again, we see that the status has
+If we run the `git status` command again, we'll see that the status has
 changed: the two files are not in the *Untracked* status anymore, but they are now under *Changes to be commited*.

 ![git-status](assets/img/cli-commit-3.png)

-Now we can finally commit the changes and we do it using the `git commit` command, followed by a message that describes the commit.
+Now we can finally commit the changes and we'll do so using the `git commit` command, followed by a message that describes the commit.

 ![git-status](assets/img/cli-commit-4.png)

-If you run the `git status` command again, git will tell you that there have been made no changes since the last commit.
+If you run the `git status` command again, git will tell you that there no changes have been made since the last commit.

 ![git-status](assets/img/cli-commit-5.png)

 You can repeat this as many times as you want.
-To ilustrate that, let's apply some changes and commit them.
+To illustrate this, let's apply some changes and commit them.

-First of all we mispelled the family name of Marie, therefore we need to change *'Kurie'*  to *'Curie'*.
-Let's do it and save the file.
+First of all we misspelled the family name of Marie, therefore we need to change *'Kurie'*  to *'Curie'*.
+Let's do that and save the file.

 ```
 name: Marie Curie